-(iv) Whether there are alternative airborne toxic risk reduction measures available that are technically feasible and economically practicable and which can be implemented by the owner or operator sooner than the measures proposed by the owner or operator.
+(iviii) Whether there are alternative airborne toxic risk reduction measures available that are technically feasible and economically practicable, and which can be implemented by the owner or operator sooner than the measures proposed by the owner or operator.
 If such alternative measures are available, the Air Pollution Control Officer may require that such measures be implemented prior to or in replacement of one or more of the measures proposed by the owner or operator.

-(v) Whether there are additional stationary sources required to reduce public health risks pursuant to this Section (e) and for which there are approved health risk assessments indicating public health risks above the significant risk mitigation levels specified in Subsections (e)(1)(i), (ii), (iii) or (iv) for some or all of the same persons at risk by emissions from the stationary source under review.
+(iv) Whether there are additional stationary sources required to reduce public health risks pursuant to this Section (e) Risk Reduction Audits and Plans and for which there are approved health risk assessments indicating public health risks at or above the significant risk threshold(s) mitigation levels specified in Subsections (e)(1)(i), (ii), (iii) or (iv) for some or all of the same persons at risk by emissions from the stationary source under review.